Steve-O-Murphy/Portfolio/Readme.md

 ### GraphQL Knowledge article

 I authored the article using markdown.
 I did extensive research and invoked GraphQL queries to understand the subject matter and clearly document it.
+A PDF is available in the file list at the top of this page.